bwhmather/bdc-js/README.md

 Unlike libraries such as react, BDC tries to diff directly against the DOM.
 This results in a smaller, simpler, and probably much slower library.

+BDC is currently under heavy development, and the API is likely to change significantly before 1.0.
+You should currently expect to encounter frequent bugs and breaking changes.

 ## Installation